 Formal approval at the facility where any advertisement is to be posted may be required.
-For example advertisements posted at TTUHSC EI Paso must comply with TTUHSC EP OP 61.03 Posting of Notices on TTUHSC EP Property.
-Non-TTUHSC EI Paso facilities may have their own specific requirements.
+For example, advertisements posted at TTUHSC EI Paso must comply with TTUHSC EP OP 61.03 Posting of Notices on TTUHSC EP Property and any established brand identity guidelines/logos.
+In addition, posting within a TTUHSC EI Paso Clinic Space requires approval through the Director of Clinical Operations, as well as the Medical Directors of those departments/clinics.